ChannexIO/announcements/announcements.md

-### April Update 🚀 (Apr 2024)
+### June Update 🚀 (Jun 2024)

 #### Summary of Changes
-- New Channel: Dida Travel
+- New Channel: Hotel Tonight
-- New Channel: Hoterip
+- New Channel: SleepRest
-- New Channel: HRS Australia
+- New Channel: The TPM Group
+- Added Ability to generate PDF for a booking
-- Added API for reporting no-show to Expedia
+- Added webhook for auto disconnected Airbnb Listing and OTA Channel
-- Added Languages: German & Greek
+- Upgrade Traveloka to latest API (Can support multiple rate plans)

 #### Coming Soon
 - View Roadmap: https://feedback.channex.io/roadmap